 What challenges did you face to get to these positions?
 Has being a woman influenced your experience?

 Nathalie Boy de la Tour: When I worked in counseling or entrepreneurship, I was already in a male environment, but I did not see it as a challenge because I had integrated the needed codes.
 When I became president of the French Football League (FFL), I noticed that being a woman had not been a problem as long as I remained number two.
 But once I became the Number One leader, I started to feel that I was not as listened to as my predecessors.
 Tonie Marshall, who was a movie director I really admire, talks about “benevolent misogyny” applied to women as long as they are not in the position of leader.
 Men tend to put women forward at first, but once you get to the highest position, things get more difficult.
 You have to stand your ground, and in a particularly masculine environment, it can be hard not to feel isolated.
-Some studies have shown that in order for a female voice to be heard in governing bodies, it would require the presence of at least 30% of women amongst the board members.
+Some studies have shown that in order for a female voice to be heard in governing bodies, it would require the presence of at least 30% of women among the board members.

 Compared to other industries, would you say sport is lagging or leading the pack?